moogacs/docs.buf.build/docs/tour/use-a-workspace.md

 Given that these APIs are meant to be used by other services, you need to test it in other applications to make sure it's the API you should to commit to.
-In general, such APIs should include an unstable [`PACKAGE_VERSION_SUFFIX`](../lint/rules.md#package_version_suffix), such as the `v1alpha1` version used above, to convey that these packages are still in-development and can have breaking changes.
+In general, such APIs should include an unstable [`PACKAGE_VERSION_SUFFIX`](../lint/rules.md#package_version_suffix), such as the `v1alpha1` version used above, to convey that these packages are still in development and can have breaking changes.

-However, you can also use a **workspace** so that you can iterate on multiple modules locally without pushing anything to the BSR.
+You can also use a **workspace** so that you can iterate on multiple modules locally without pushing anything to the BSR.
 Then, only after you've verified that the API is what you want to move forward with, you can push the version to the BSR so that it can be used by others.